isomerpages/mlaw-corp/news/speeches/_posts/2019-11-19-Speech-by-Senior-Minister-of-State-for-Law-and-Health-Mr-Edwin-Tong-at-the-Launch-of-the-PCA-Singapore-Office.md

 ---
-layout: post
-title: Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Launch of the Permanent Court of Arbitration (PCA) Singapore Office
+title: 'Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Launch of the Permanent Court of Arbitration (PCA) Singapore Office'
-date:   2019-11-19
+date: 2019-11-19T00:00:00.000Z
 permalink: /news/speeches/Speech-by-Senior-Minister-of-State-for-Law-and-Health-Mr-Edwin-Tong-at-the-Launch-of-the-PCA-Singapore-Office

 ---

 19 Nov 2019 Posted in [[Speeches](/news/speeches)]